valentindoering/archenhold-ai/README.md

 ## Setup

 - This is a Next.js typescript app.
-Install dependencies with `npm i`.
+Install dependencies with `npm install --legacy-peer-deps` (the `--legacy-peer-deps` flag is required due to zod version conflicts between dependencies).
 - Add your `OPENAI_API_KEY` to your env.
 Either add it to your `.bash_profile` or equivalent, or copy `.env.sample` to `.env` and add it there.
 - Start the server with `npm run dev`
 - Open your browser to [http://localhost:3000](http://localhost:3000).
 It should default to the `chatSupervisor` Agent Config.